-I hold a postdoctoral fellowship at the Erb Institute for Global Sustainable Enterprise, School of Natural Resources and Environment, University of Michigan.
-I am conducting independent research on the environmental impacts of local food systems, while also coordinating qualitative research for the USDA-funded Food Access in Michigan project (Dr. Dorceta Taylor, P.I.).
+I hold a Dow Postdoctoral Fellowship at the Erb Institute for Global Sustainable Enterprise and the School of Natural Resources and Environment at the University of Michigan.
+I am conducting independent research on the environmental and social impacts of local food systems, while also coordinating qualitative research for the USDA-funded Food Access in Michigan project (Dr. Dorceta Taylor, P.I.).

 I work at the intersection of environmental, political and cultural sociology.
 My research focuses on three questions.
 First, why do organizations and individuals adopt practices conducive to